UNiXMIT/UNiXextend/docs/trace.md

 The default value for ACU_DUMP_FILE is acudump.#, where # is an integer, starting at one and incrementing by one each time a new ADR is created in the current directory (acudump.1, acudump.2, and so on).

-To customise the filename you can set the following variable:
+To customise the filename you can set the following variable to the path and name of the file:

 ```
-ACU_DUMP_FILE       fileName
+ACU_DUMP_FILE       /path/to/file/fileName
 ```

 More information about ADR can be found in the documentation - https://bit.ly/3a7e1p6